 a.
 Television one-off production with a minimum broadcast length of 30 minutes

 b.
 Television series production

 c.
-Feature film that received financing from Telefilm Canada, Film & Creative Industries Nova Scotia or NSBI AND/OR had a budget of $1 million or greater
+Feature film that received financing from Telefilm Canada, Nova Scotia Film & Television Production Incentive Fund, AND/OR had a budget of $1 million or greater

 d.
-Digital media production that received funding from the Canada Media Fund, Bell Fund, Independent Production Fund, Film & Creative Industries Nova Scotia, or NSBI AND/OR has achieved distribution on a reputable nationally recognized platform.
+Digital media production that received funding from the Canada Media Fund, Bell Fund, Independent Production Fund, the Nova Scotia Film & Television Production Incentive Fund AND/OR has achieved distribution on a reputable nationally recognized platform.

 2.)
 Must have at least one project in development.

 3.)
-Must be a Screen Nova Scotia Producer Member (for information on membership, click HERE).
+Must be a resident of Nova Scotia and a Screen Nova Scotia Producer Member in good standing (for information on membership, click HERE).

-Established Producer Application: Established Producers applicants must submit the following information electronically in a one sheet (.PDF file) via email to firstname.lastname@example.org with the title: Established Producer Application Form.
+Application: Established Producers applicants must submit the following information electronically in a one-sheet (.PDF file) via email to firstname.lastname@example.org with the title: Established Producer Application Form.

 2.)
 Full list of credits to date (IMDb links are acceptable)

-4.)
-What is the budget range of the project(s) on your current slate?
+b.
+The status of the project(s) on your current slate;